Our social calendar features a diverse range of events and activities designed to appeal to all members of our community.

 Over canapes and drinks, we dove into fascinating research about the state of sex in modern Australia, and got the unvarnished truth about building a business aimed at normalising healthy conversations about pleasure - challenges, censorship, social stigma and all!

-Oxford vs. Cambridge Varsity Barefoot Bowls,
+Oxford vs. Cambridge Varsity Barefoot Bowls, 10 November 2024

 On 10th November 2024, the Oxford vs. Cambridge Varsity Barefoot Bowls match made its debut at the Diamond Bay Bowling Club, drawing a great crowd of about 30.
 Both universities were well represented, with a special guest appearance from Benji, celebrating his third birthday!